madetech/handbook/guides/vpn/README.md

 - Your username (the local-part of your Made Tech email address before @madetech.com)
   - When prompted for password, you will have to enter your [G Suite](http://gsuite.google.com) password

-4. Click the `IPsec Settings..` button
+3. Click the `IPsec Settings..` button

 ![main_settings_screen](images/linux/ipsec.png)

 - Check the top checkbox and enter the shared secret (this will be provided to you)
 - Click **OK**

+**On Ubuntu you must set the Advanced Phase1 & Phase2 algorithms as above**

-5. Click the `PPP settings..` button
+4. Click the `PPP settings..` button

 ![main_settings_screen](images/linux/ppp_settings.png)